twarangupta/twarangupta/README.md

-# 👋 Hi, I'm Twaran Gupta
+# Namaste 🙏, I'm Twaran Gupta
 **Full Stack Developer · Open to Remote · Based in India**

 Full-stack developer with 1.5+ years of experience building enterprise-scale web applications, contract decision platforms, and data pipelines.
 I've shipped production features used by global business teams, cut API response times by 60%, and boosted team productivity by 40% using AI-assisted development tools.